 Misconception: Canada is a racist country.

-Fact: There is no downright answer for this but I prefer to categorize this idea as a fallacy.
+There is no downright answer for this but I prefer to categorize this idea as a fallacy.
 Like any other country, some of its people are good while some are not.

 Misconception: Canada offers free health care.

-Fact: Canadians have insurance policies that assist them financially whenever they encounter unexpected occurrences such as accidents and emergencies.
+Canadians have insurance policies that assist them financially whenever they encounter unexpected occurrences such as accidents and emergencies.
 But most often, health care services in Canada are covered by taxes.
-Some of the free health care services in Canada include medicines and ambulance ride.
+Some of the free health care services in Canada include medicines and ambulance rides.
 Cosmetic surgery is often not covered.

 Misconception: Canadians live in igloos.

-Fact: This is one of the most popular fallacies about Canada.
+This is one of the most popular fallacies about Canada.
 The idea of igloos however is not a myth.
 Eskimos or the indigenous people of Canada used to live there in the olden times.
 Igloos are made from snow and ice.
 But some would say that even Eskimos at present don’t live in igloos as most people think.